Chefty/3D-Portfolio/README.md

 Clone this repository on your computer with.
 Then open the folder with Unity.
 You can start the application straight away by clicking on play or by building an application.

+If the scene doesn't display most of the meshes it's because I implemented use of MaterialPropertyBlock.
+Therefore I could group my materials into a default one and easily merge my meshes to reduce batches/drawcalls.
+Everything should be displayed properly on playmode, or you can edit HologramMaterialPropertyBlocks.cs and uncomment "[ExecuteInEditMode]".

 ## Credits
 This application uses the following open source packages:
 - [Arcade car physics](https://assetstore.unity.com/packages/tools/physics/arcade-car-physics-119484)